-GPA.
-For anyone applying as a non-degree student (someone not pursuing a certificate or degree), the minimum undergraduate GPA is 2.5 on a 4.0 scale.
+GPA For anyone applying as a non-degree student (someone not pursuing a certificate or degree), the minimum undergraduate GPA is 2.5 on a 4.0 scale.
 Each degree and certificate program sets its own minimum GPA standard.
 Please look at the admission requirements for your program of study for complete information

 Transcripts To be admitted into NKU as a graduate student, you must hold a bachelor's degree from a regionally accredited institution.
 You must submit official transcripts for all work taken (undergraduate and graduate) before being awarded full admission into the University.
 An unofficial transcript showing that a bachelor's degree has been awarded may be used for admission for one semester only upon approval by the program director.
 Once your official transcripts have been received, and presuming they have been evaluated favorably in relation to the University's standards, you will be allowed to enroll for additional semesters.
 If you are not able to produce an official transcript, you will need to apply to the program director for a waiver by the Office of Graduate Programs.
-An official transcript is are defined as those submitted directly to the Office of Graduate Programs from the issuing institution or one given to the student by the issuing institution in an envelope sealed/stamped by the issuing institution.
-We also accept transcripts submitted directly to us by email from the issuing institution.
+Official transcripts are defined as those submitted directly to the Office of Graduate Programs from the issuing institution or given to the student by the issuing institution in an envelope sealed/stamped by the issuing institution.

 Standardized Tests Although standardized tests such as the GRE and GMAT are not a university requirement, they are required by most NKU graduate programs.
+Please check with the director of your program of interest for specifics.